 We came away impressed with not just the contrast and color accuracy, but with general screen quality.
 Colors had a full, vivid quality to them, while avoiding the neon-tinted blues and greens that often come along with that.
 Black levels were satisfyingly deep, giving bright spots a chance to truly shine.

 That’s good news for the Samsung, particularly in a category where displays aren’t necessarily taken as seriously as they are in other laptops.
 Here, the Samsung’s panel can shine even brighter than it might otherwise.
-Its closest competitor, the Asus Chromebook Flip C302CA, doesn’t have as high-resolution a panel, and we weren’t as enthused by its brightness or white point.
-The screen is the best reason to consider the Samsung Chromebook Pro.
+Its closest competitor, the HP Chromebook x2, is the Chromebook Pro’s equal — making these two of the best notebook displays you’ll find at this price point.

 The Samsung Chromebook Pro suffers from a problem that many smaller systems share — audio quality.
 With a pair of downward-facing speakers, it was immediately clear the Chromebook wasn’t going to offer up anything besides basic sound reproduction.